-Applies to G Suite, Cloud Identity Premium, and other paid services managed in the Google Admin console.
+Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

 If you expect to have credit in your Google billing account after canceling all your subscriptions, request a refund in advance.
 You might have a remaining credit if you make a manual payment for your service and cancel all your subscriptions within the same billing cycle.
 If you plan to continue any subscriptions, leave the credit in your account for us to apply to your next automatic payment.

 We prorate billing for your account, refunding any unused credit.

 Before you begin

 To open a support ticket and request a refund of your expected credit, contact Google Workspace support.